Chinese street food can be enjoyed practically everywhere in China.

 Finally, there’s a multi-step cooking process to grill and bake these beauties to perfection.

-While certain chefs consider themselves to be masters of making cong you bing, the type found on the streets is usually a little less sophisticated.
+While certain chefs consider themselves to be masters of making green onion pancakes, the type found on the streets is usually a little less sophisticated.

 Essentially they’re deep fried quickly in large batches in giant bubbling woks.